 The Deset Week

-There’s a right and wrong way of doing things and growing muscle is no exception.
-You need to eat right, move right, think right, poop right, and sleep right to make it happen.
+There’s a right and wrong way to do everything, and muscle growth is no exception.
+You need to eat right, move right, think right, poop right, and sleep right if you want to maximize results.

 follow